-After jars have been filled, wipe off the tops and seal completely if fruit has been hot packed; if fruit has been cold packed, seal the jars party.
+After jars have been filled, wipe off the tops and seal completely if fruit has been hot packed.
+If the fruit has been cold packed, partially tighten the lids.
 Use a large kettle with a tight fitting lid.
 It must have a rack on the bottom ½ inch above the bottom of the kettle to set the jars on.
-Pots with the rack can be purchased for this specific purpose; I bought mine at Wal-Mart but many stores have them and they are not expensive like the pressure canners.
+Pots with the rack can be purchased for this specific purpose.
+I bought mine at Wal-Mart but many stores have them and they are not expensive like the pressure canners.
 The racks with these have handles making it easier to remove the jars when completed.

 CANNING BERRIES AND GRAPES: (other than strawberries) Wash, hull and sort berries; save smaller imperfect ones for juice.
 Place berries in kettle and sprinkle 1 to 2 cups sugar over each quart depending on their sweetness; let stand for 30 minutes.
 Bring berries to boil and boil 3 minutes; stir gently.
 Pack in clean sterilized jars and process in boiling hot water bath 5 minutes.